jedlimke/mnhsfl.org/README.md

 ## Viewing the Site Locally

-To preview the GitHub Pages site locally using Docker:
+To preview the GitHub Pages site locally and _keep it automatically regenerating_ using Docker:

 1. **Build the Docker image:**
    ```sh